-• Solid jacket (No hoodies can be worn in the building)
+• Solid jacket (No hoodies or jackets with hoods may be worn in the classroom or throughout the building)

 Student Fees

 Materials that are part of the basic educational program are provided with state and local funds at no charge to a student.
 Students are expected to provide their own consumable items, such as pencils, paper, pens, erasers, notebooks, calculators, headsets, etc. Students may be required to pay certain fees or deposits, including: